Kowbrak/MasterMind/README.md

 <p align="center">
     <img style="border:3px solid black" src="https://user-images.githubusercontent.com/114138178/235857664-04b06e80-c5f8-4440-9cdc-5968be7a4467.png"/>
 </p>
-<span style="color:grey"> Mastermind is a classic two-player code-breaking board game that was invented in 1970 by Mordecai Meirowitz.
+<span style="color:grey">- Mastermind is a classic two-player code-breaking board game that was invented in 1970 by Mordecai Meirowitz.
 The game is
 played on a board with a code-maker, who chooses a sequence of colored pegs (or other symbols) and hides them behind a screen.
 The code-breaker then tries to guess the sequence by placing pegs on the board in a particular order, and the code-maker provides feedback on the guess by placing white or black pegs on the board. </span>

-<span style="color:grey">*A white peg indicates that a guessed peg is the right color but in the wrong position, while a
+<span style="color:grey">- A white peg indicates that a guessed peg is the right color but in the wrong position, while a
 black peg indicates that
 a guessed peg is the right color and in the correct position.
 The code-breaker has a limited number of turns to guess the sequence, and the game can be played with different numbers of pegs and colors to make it more challenging.
 The game